nineflowAmin/daniel-kereama.github.io/_posts/2025-12-14-telemetry-from-the-dream-cycle.md

 - **Shadow:** 21.1% of edges (560 edges), lower tension (critique is surprisingly stable)
 - **Architect:** 21.2% of edges (564 edges), lowest tension (structure is deterministic)

-**Note:** Percentages exceed 100% because edges can be created by multiple agents during the merge-or-mount phase.
+**Note:** Percentages exceed 100% because edges can be created by multiple agents during the consolidation phase.
 The Mediator alone creates 55.1% of all edges, making it the primary driver of graph growth.
 The system is not just storing facts—it's storing relationships, and relationships require synthesis.

 ---